samfisherirl/Ryles-Streamlabs-RVC-TTS/README.md

 ```
 5) back to menu, click 2 for launch

-6) open volume mixer, when you look at apps, there will be "python" or "webview" or "chrome" -> suboption
+6) open volume mixer, when you look at apps, there will be "python" or "webview" or "edge" or "chrome" -> suboption
 set output to go to desired Cable-{}.